Kentucky 14 Day Notice to Cure or Quit

 Step 2 – Enter the rental property address.

-Step 5 – Serve the tenant with the notice and complete the record of service section stating who, how and when the tenant was served.
+Step 5 – Serve the tenant with the notice and complete the record of service section stating who served the notice, how it was delivered, and the date of service.

 Please read our Terms of Use.
 AmericanLandlord.com is not a substitute for consulting with a legal professional specializing in landlord-tenant law.